 Does your child have an Individualized Education Program (IEP)?
 If this is a new development, you may run into some language you’re not familiar with.
 Here are key terms you’ll see and hear as you work with the IEP team.

 Accommodation: This is a change to or in your child’s learning environment.
 Accommodations can help her learn and then show what she’s learned without having her challenges get in the way.
 For instance, if your child takes longer to answer questions, she might be allowed extra time to take a test.
 Even with accommodations, kids are expected to learn the same content as their peers.

-Annual goals: The IEP lists the academic and functional (everyday) skills the IEP team thinks your child can achieve by the end of the year.
+Annual goals: The IEP document lists the academic and functional (everyday) skills the IEP team thinks your child can achieve by the end of the year.
 These goals are geared toward helping your child take part in the general education classroom.
 IEP goals need to be realistic and measurable.

 Extended school year services (ESY): Some students receive special education services outside of the regular school year, such as during the summer or, less commonly, during extended breaks like winter break.